Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 SDKs to your Edge Proxy; it implements all the current SDK endpoints.
 This means you can serve a very large number of requests close to your infrastructure and users, at very low latency.
 Check out the [architecture below](#architecture).

+The Proxy also acts as a local cache, allowing you to make requests to the Proxy without hitting the core API.

 ## Running the Edge Proxy

 The Edge Proxy runs as a docker container.
 It is currently available at the